 An introduction to the scientific study of the structure of society, primarily from the perspectives of macro-sociology.
 The foci of this course include an examination of the status of social institutions, the character of social organization, and the process of social change.
-Special attention will be given to Canadian society. - 223.21 SOC: Self and Society: Social Psychology A sociological study of social psychology, primarily from the theoretical perspective of symbolic interactionism.
-Interrelations between the individual, group, and society will be examined, with emphasis on interaction as a process that gives form, direction, and meaning to the everyday lives of people.
-(Cross-credited with Psychology) - 223.22 SOC: Men, Women, and Society masculine or feminine as defined by contemporary society, and various Christian perspectives of gender.
+Special attention will be given to Canadian society. - 223.22 SOC: Men, Women, and Society An interdisciplinary study of meanings attached to being male or female, the process of becoming masculine or feminine as defined by contemporary society, and various Christian perspectives of gender.
 An examination of gender similarities and differences in both the public workplace and private, intimate relationships is included.